rust-lang/rust/.github/ISSUE_TEMPLATE/library_tracking_issue.md

 Make sure to include the relevant RFC for the feature if it has one.

 If the new feature is small, it may be fine to skip the RFC process.
-In that case, you can use use `issue = "none"` in your initial implementation PR.
+In that case, you can use `issue = "none"` in your initial implementation PR.
 The reviewer will ask you to open a tracking issue if they agree your feature can be added without an RFC.
 -->